 Baby Sign, Makaton, Signed English & Auslan.
 What’s the difference?

-As well as educating parents on the benefits of using baby sign language with children, I have spent the last number of years educating parents on sign language and sign language systems in general.
+As well as educating parents on the benefits of using baby sign language with children, site I have spent the last number of years educating parents on sign language and sign language systems in general.

 People are amazed to find out that there was a difference between the sign language system Australian people use and that of people in other countries.
-“Auslan or ASL, what’s the difference and what should I use?”, were common questions.
+“Auslan or ASL, buy what’s the difference and what should I use?”, for sale were common questions.
 To them, they had assumed that there was only one sign language system and it was universal.